modmore/docs/en/01_Commerce/v1/01_Getting_Started/02_Configuration.md

 If you want to add more tax rules for different rates, repeat this process.
 The priority determines the order that the tax rules will be evaluated from top-to-bottom in the grid, so set the conditions so that the lowest priority number is the most specific, and eventually fall back to an "Always" condition with the highest priority number.
 When using conditions that depend on customer information that is not yet be available, the rule is ignored, so keep that in mind.

 When creating products, you'll select the tax group to use for that specific product.
+Or, if only one tax group is configured, it is selected for you automatically.

 ## Some final System Settings